 Our latest model RAD-0102-6 has an additional alarm that sounds if the 5,000ppm OSHA (Occupational Health and Safety Administration) TWA (time-weighted average) for CO2 levels are exceeded in an 8-hour workday.

 The real benefit of a safety alarm is that it gives you and your employees precious additional seconds to respond to a CO2 leak before tragedy occurs.
-In addition, many local municipalities now require CO2 safety alarms in any restaurant that uses bulk CO2.
+In addition, many local municipalities now require CO2 safety alarms in any restaurant that uses CO2.